History & Overview Annual Report President's Pages Center News Community Affairs

 • High cholesterol

-Proanthocyanidins and minor phenolic compounds found in GSPE are also found naturally in many foods including fruits, vegetables, chocolate and tea.
-On average, people consume 460-1000 mg/day of these combined substances (9).
-Procyanidins, subunits of proanthocyanidins, from V. vinifera seeds have been shown to have antioxidant activity and to alter capillary permeability in animal models (2).
+Proanthocyanidins and minor phenolic compounds found in GSPE are also found naturally in many foods including fruits, vegetables, chocolate, and tea.
+People generally consume 460-1000 mg/day of these combined substances (9).
 GPSE has protective effects on doxorubin-induced cardiotoxicity (3).
-Cardioprotective effects theoretically come from its ability to modulate anti-apoptotic genes and modify molecular targets such as DNA damage and repair, lipid peroxidation and intracellular calcium homeostasis (5).
-Procyanidins also inhibit xanthine oxidase activity and non-competitively inhibit the proteolytic enzymes collagenase and elastase and the glycosidases hyaluronidase and beta-glucuronidase.
-Polyphenolic substances from grape seeds have been shown to inhibit the growth of Streptococcus mutans and glucan formation from sucrose, which may aid in the prevention of dental caries.
-Seed tannins may stimulate cell renewal by interfering with mucosal proteins (1).
+Cardioprotective effects may be due to its ability to modulate anti-apoptotic genes and modify molecular targets such as DNA damage and repair, lipid peroxidation, and intracellular calcium homeostasis (5).

 Herb-Drug Interactions